The 1% Club (American game show): Production

 On October 17, 2023, it was announced that Amazon Prime Video had ordered the series.
 On March 4, 2024, Patton Oswalt was announced as host; it was also announced that Fox had entered into a sublicensing agreement to also air the series on broadcast television.

 On January 23, 2025, Fox renewed the series for a second season without Amazon's involvement; Joel McHale would replace Oswalt as host.
 In April 2025, Fox announced that the second season would premiere on June 10, 2025.
+On February 17, 2026, it was announced that a third season would premiere on April 13, 2026.